Avi-Meshulam/flight-control/README.md

 	4. click "OK"
 	5. click "OK" again

-	> Alternativly you can run the following SETX command in cmd.exe, BUT be aware(!): SETX truncates the stored path to 1024 bytes, potentially corrupting your PATH environment variable:
+	> Alternativly you can run the following SETX command in cmd.exe, **but be aware(!) that SETX truncates the stored path to 1024 bytes, potentially corrupting your PATH environment variable**:

-	> setx /m PATH "%PATH%;C:\Program Files\MongoDB\Server\3.4\bin"
+	> SETX /m PATH "%PATH%;C:\Program Files\MongoDB\Server\3.4\bin"

 - Create folders for MongoDB on the disk where it was installed:
 	- C:\data\db